MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-to-receive-and-convert-electronic-documents.md

 The following procedure describes how to receive a vendor invoice and convert it to a purchase invoice in [!INCLUDE[prod_short](includes/prod_short.md)].
 The procedure is the same when you convert a vendor invoice to a general journal line.

-### <a name="to-receive-and-convert-an-electronic-invoice-to-a-purchase-invoice"></a>To receive and convert an electronic invoice to a purchase invoice
+### To receive and convert an electronic invoice to a purchase invoice

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Incoming Documents**, and then choose the related link.